mjfwebb/twitch-bot/docs/CONFIGURATION.md

 You can use `%user%` and `%target` in the message text as placeholders for the command user and the user name of the command target.
 For example: `!addcommand wave %user% waves at %target%`.

+You can use `%sound:<name>%` in the message text to play a sound.
+For example: `!addcommand %sound:beep%` would play the sound `beep.wav` from the `sounds` folder.
+If you want to play an mp3 file, you can use `%sound:bang.mp3%` which will play the file `bang.mp3` from the `sounds` folder.

 To update descriptions use `!setdescription <commandId> this is my description`.
 Where `<commandId>` is replaced with the command ID in question.
 For example: `!setdescription test This is a test command!`